BEST SHOULDER EXERCISES WITH DUMBBELLS

 So, stick your ass out, hinge at the hips and utilize those big muscles to drive up overhead.

 Keep your reps sub-failure to make sure you’re maximizing your power output.
-As always, power training should be kept to around 7-8 explosive, crisp reps.
+As always, rep ranges for power training should be kept to around 7-8 explosive, crisp reps.

-In order to create muscle growth, it’s not always necessary to add more weight to the bar.
+In order to create muscle growth, it’s not always necessary to add heavy loads to the bar.

-We can also achieve this with eccentric overload, and we’re going to use a combo to accomplish it for shoulders.
+We can also achieve this with eccentric overload, and we’re going to use a dumbbell raises combo to accomplish it for shoulders.

-We’ll start with a Cheat Lateral Raise which allows us to overload the weight and utilize a bit of a cheat as we raise up on the concentric portion of the lift, while really trying to slow and control the eccentric lowering of that dumbbell.
+We’ll start with a Cheat Lateral Raise which allows us to overload with heavier weights and utilize a bit of a cheat as we raise up on the concentric portion of the lift, while really trying to slow and control the eccentric lowering of that heavy dumbbell.

 That’s a great stimulus for overall muscle growth in the long term.